Kristin Lawler, mezzo-soprano

 Photography by Kent Smith Photography

-Named the “Nancy P. Marriott Scholar” Kristin received her Masters in Voice Performance this past May from the Longy School of Music in Cambridge, MA, She received her Bachelor of Music in Voice Performance with emphasis in Opera and Musical Theatre from Capital University in Columbus, Ohio.
-She currently studies voice with Carol Mastrodomenico who also serves as a mentor for her independent study in Vocal Pedagogy.
+Named the “Nancy P. Marriott Scholar” Kristin received her Masters in Voice Performance in May 2020 from the Longy School of Music of Bard College in Cambridge, MA, She received her Bachelor of Music in Voice Performance with emphasis in Opera and Musical Theatre from Capital University in Columbus, Ohio.
+She currently studies voice with Carol Mastrodomenico.
 In addition to her life as a performer Kristin fills the remainder of her time teaching music.
-This year Kristin was thrilled to be hired on as an Adjunct Voice Professor with the Performing Arts Faculty at Stonehill College in Easton, MA.
-She also teaches private voice and piano through the Amy Dancz Studio in Boston’s Downtown Crossing district.
+As a Performing Arts Faculty member at Stonehill College she currently serves as both the Studio Voice instructor and the Director of the Collegiate Chorale.

-Kristin firmly believes that her duty as both a performer and teacher is to give people a voice.
-Whether it’s serving as the composer’s voice itself or encouraging others to find their own, the world we live in needs more people to speak up, sing out, and be heard.
+Kristin firmly believes that her duty as both a performer and teacher is to give others a voice.
+Whether it’s serving as a conduit for the composer’s message or encouraging others to find their own, the world we live in needs more people to speak up, sing out, and be heard.